siwei-io/siwei-io.github.io/en/nebula-index-explained/index.md

 > Nebula Graph Native Index explained, why `index not found`?
 When should I use Nebula Index and full-text index?

-The term of Nebula Graph Index is quite similar to index in RDBMS, while, they are not the same.
-It's noticed when getting started with Nebula Graph, the index confused some of the users in first glance on
+The term of Nebula Graph Index is quite similar to the index in RDBMS, while, they are not the same.
+It's noticed that when getting started with Nebula Graph, the index confused some of the users in first glance on the following

 - What exactly Nebula Graph Index is.
 - When I should use it.